Would you like to build a model of the brain but don’t know where to start?

 Our hands-on course will provide you an accelerated introduction to theory, methods, and tools to build brain circuit models at multiple scales (molecular, cellular, network, system, behavior) using the NetPyNE and NEURON tools.
 Our tutors will then work closely with you to help you develop your own model.
 For more details on the software tool see our eLife publication and tool website.

 The course is organized by the Dura-Bernal Lab and the Neurosim lab at the State University of New York (SUNY) Downstate Health Sciences University.
-The course is funded by the National Institutes of Health (NIH) National Institutes of Biomedical Imaging and Bioengineering (NIBIB).
+The course is funded by the National Institutes of Health (NIH) National Institutes of Biomedical Imaging and Bioengineering (NIBIB) and the National Science Foundation (NSF).

 When: May 17 to June 1, 2021